 During the time of the pandemic, she has been developing mixed-media artworks and paintings inspired by nature and planet earth.
 Her artwork has been in exhibits in the Washington DC metropolitan area and Loudoun County VA.

-In 2021, her artwork was featured at The Prince George’s Publick Playhouse for the Performing Arts during Hispanic Heritage Month, and in Washington DC at La Cosecha Marketplace Balcón during Women’s History Month.
+In 2021, her artwork was featured at Prince George’s Publick Playhouse during Hispanic Heritage Month, and in Washington DC at La Cosecha Marketplace Balcón for Women’s History Month.
 Additionally, she was interviewed by The Voice of America TV describing her work as “Export Quality Venezuelan Art,” and she appeared in the Winter Edition of Loudoun County Magazine as the Local Artist Profile.
 In 2022, three of her works in honor of Venezuela were selected for the "Estamos Aqui" exhibition at the BlackRock Center for the Arts, on the occasion of Hispanic Heritage Month.
-She was part of the group of 8 artists for “Featured Works,” an exhibition that displayed some of the best artwork in Loudoun County in 2022 at Franklin Park Arts Center.
-In 2023, she has been interviewed for "Canvas Rebel" magazine, describing her path in the arts and the current project she is working on, "Altares para Venezuela."
+She was part of the group of 8 artists for “Featured Works,” an exhibition that displayed some of the best artwork in Loudoun County at Franklin Park Arts Center.
+In 2023, she has been interviewed for "Canvas Rebel" magazine, describing her path in the arts and her art installation, "Altares para Venezuela."
 One of her works was selected for the 2023 National Juried Exhibition at the Delaplaine Arts Center, and one of her paintings for the biennial (Not) Strictly Painting at McLean Project for the Arts.
 She is the Curator of the first exhibition in Loudoun County for Hispanic Heritage Month, where she is also part of the artists exhibiting.